 - Now, select Custom and then click on the Specific Value option.
 A Custom Error Bars dialog box will appear.

-📌 Step 3: Set Positive and Negative Error Values
+Step 3: Setting Positive and Negative Error Values in Excel

 - Delete the previous contents of the Positive Error Value box.
 Then, keep the cursor in the box (or click on the Collapse Dialog button next to it), and select the data range from your spreadsheet (In this example, G5:G8).

 - Do similar things for the Negative Error Value box.
 If you don’t need to display negative error bars, just type 0 in this box.
 Finally, click on the OK.

 You need to make sure to delete the entire previous contents in the Positive and Negative Error Value boxes.
 Because the new range will be added to the previous existing array as shown below and an error message will pop up.

 You can download the following practice workbook that we have used to prepare this article.